All Episodes

 I had never seen it.

-Now, granted, I'm not a van guy, and I don't read automotive magazines and so forth.
+Now, granted, I'm not a van guy, and I don't read automotive magazines and so forth, but I've never seen that.

-I've never seen that thing.
+I've never seen the thing.

-It turns out, uh I I just happened to find out by reading the New York Post because they described the van as well as what Burris was wearing when he arrived, as though it was some sort of total fashion statement.
+It turns out, I just happened to find out by reading the New York Post because they described the van as well as what Burris was wearing when he arrived, as though it was some sort of total fashion statement.

 Because I went to the GMC website to try to find it, and I think that's what it is.